-For me, September – preferably – and June the best months to visit the island!
+For me, September – preferably – and June are the best months to visit the island.

 Where is Symi Island?

-Symi is a small island that belongs to Dodecanese island complex and it is located north from the island of Rhodes.
+Symi is a small island that belongs to the Dodecanese island complex and it is located north of the island of Rhodes.

 How to get to Symi island?

-There is only one way, by ferry – and you can use Ferryhopper for more details and if you are interested in island hopping routes!
+There is only one way, by ferry – and you can use Ferryscanner for more details if you are interested in island hopping routes.

-Fortunately, there is another option and you can fly to Rhodes island and from there you can get a taxi from the Rhodes airport to the harbour (around 20′ ) and then get the ferry to Symi island which lasts roughly 1 – 1.5 hour.
-Much better, right?! 🙂
+Fortunately, there is another option and you can fly to Rhodes island and from there you can get a taxi from Rhodes airport to the harbour (around 20′ ) and then get the ferry to Symi Island which lasts roughly 1 – 1.5 hours.
+Much better, right? 🙂

-Some people that visit Rhodes island wants to get a quick idea from this beautiful island, so there is an option for one day trip from Rhodes to Symi Island by Boat.
+Some people who visit Rhodes Island (you can find our dedicated travel guide about Rhodes here!) want to get a quick idea about this beautiful island, so there is an option for one day trip from Rhodes to Symi Island by Boat.

 Things to do in Symi